 Platinum Card from American Express

-As its name would imply, the American Express Platinum is the upscale version of the Gold card.
+As its name would imply, The Platinum Card® from American Express is the upscale version of the Gold card.
 It’s good for frequent business and professional travelers who don’t mind high annual fees and will put the benefits to use.
 The card is $550 per year but has a long list of reasons to choose it.

 Starwood Guest Preferred Card from American Express